Khesar Gyalpo University of Medical Sciences of Bhutan

 The Khesar Gyalpo University of Medical Sciences of Bhutan (KGUMSB) (གེ་སར་རྒྱལ་པོ་གསོ་རིག་གཙུག་ལག་སློབ་སྡེ) is a medical university located in Thimphu, Bhutan.
 Founded in 2013, it is the first medical university to be established in Bhutan.

 History

-In 2012, the government decided to establish the University of Medical Sciences Act of Bhutan (UMSB), in addition to the Royal University of Bhutan, founded in 2003, which combines all other disciplines, a university specifically dedicated to the urgently needed training of medical professionals, such as nurses and doctors.
+In 2012, the Parliament of Bhutan passed the University of Medical Sciences Act of Bhutan 2012, thereby establishing the University of Medical Sciences of Bhutan.
+Unlike the Royal University of Bhutan, founded in 2003, which educates across a variety of disciplines, the University of Medical Sciences was designed as a university specifically dedicated to the urgent training of medical professionals, such as nurses and doctors.

 The medical school, founded in Thimphu in 2013, was renamed Khesar Gyalpo University of Medical Sciences (KGUMSB) in 2015 in honor of the ruling Druk Gyalpo.
 The MoU between the Ministry of Health and the University was signed to strengthen the programmes further.

 Colleges

 There are two colleges that are under the KGUMSB: